Transition from Provisional to (full) Registration

 - shared evidence with an evaluator to demonstrate meeting the Proficient level in each of the 7 Australian Professional Standards for Teachers.
 This must include observations of your teaching practice.

 You will then need to complete an Application to Transition from Provisional to (full) Registration and submit this to the Board.

 It is your responsibility as the provisionally registered teacher to initiate this process with an appropriate evaluator and ensure your completed application is submitted to the Board.

 Why do I need to transition to (full) registration?

-In accordance with the 2011 Ministerial agreements for a nationally consistent approach to teacher registration, a teacher in South Australia can now only be provisionally registered for a maximum of two 3-year terms of registration.
-During this time they must meet the requirements to become eligible for (full) registration.
+A teacher in South Australia can be provisionally registered for one five-year term of registration.
+During this time, they must meet the requirements to become eligible for (full) Registration.
 Please refer to the Transition from Provisional to (full) Registration Policy for more information.